aimms/how-to/Articles/333/333-update-webui-version.rst

 True, no change is made to the project, but it did change the interaction of the model developer.

-AIMMS 4.40: WebUI folder position
+AIMMS 4.40: WebUI Folder Position
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 AIMMS 4.39 is the last version of AIMMS where the WebUI folder was located as a sub-folder of the project folder.